ahammedkhan911/Clear-Standby-Memory/README.md

 # Clear-Standby-Memory
 An exe file i made for windows that clears Standby ram.
 It helps clearing up ram that is currently on hold.
-Helps lower end devices by making sure the free ram is 100% usable at all times.
+Helps lower end devices by making sure the free ram is 100% usable at all times. the program was made using C and C++ as a windows executable.